 It is fundamental to my role as a psychotherapist that I protect your confidentiality.
 In the current situation, when someone tests positive for COVID-19, NHS staff have a duty to undertake contact tracing.
 This means the patient is interviewed about people they’ve been in contact with.
 NHS staff are then in touch with contacts to provide support and testing.

 The usual legal boundaries of confidentiality are written into the therapeutic contract we both sign in the first session, that everything we discuss is strictly confidential, except in the circumstance that a child is at risk of harm, or if there is a threat to an adult’s life.
-In the present situation, if I should at any point test positive for the virus, I will be obliged to inform NHS staff that I have been in contact with you (if, at that time, we have been in physical proximity within the previous 2 or 3 weeks), but I am not obliged to reveal the nature of the relationship, so I will not tell anyone you are my client.
-If you should test positive, feel free to tell NHS staff either that I am your therapist or, if you prefer, that I am your friend.
+In the present situation, if I should at any point test positive for the virus, I will be asked to inform NHS staff that I have been in contact with you if, at that time, we have been in physical proximity within the previous 2 or 3 weeks, which of course does not currently apply.
+I am not obliged to reveal the nature of the relationship, so I will not tell anyone you are my client.
+If you should test positive, and at that time we have been in physical proximity within the previous 2 or 3 weeks, feel free to tell NHS staff either that I am your therapist or, if you prefer, that I am your friend.
 I will not then be surprised if I should receive a phone call naming you as my friend rather than my client.

 If I should be temporarily unable to continue sessions due to illness, I will contact all clients by text or email, then again when I am recovered, to continue sessions.
 If I should suddenly become so ill that I cannot contact clients, I have a therapeutic executor, another psychotherapist who will be given access to my client contacts only and strictly in the event of my serious illness or death, to inform my clients of the situation.